SyedTathahir/Olympic_Data_Analysis/README.md

 **Context**: This is a demonstration application.
 It uses **Taipy 3.1**, released a week before writing these lines.
 Coding this application allowed me to explore the new Pythonic GUI system introduced in Taipy 3.1.

-I chose to create a dashboard about the Olympic Games because **2024 is an Olympic year in Paris**, and I live in France:
+	I was curious about making a dashboard website, which led me to discover the Taipy library.
+While exploring it, I came across this project and decided to create a dashboard about the Olympic Games because 2024 is an Olympic year in Paris, and I live in France.
+Eric Narro played a crucial role in helping me understand how to use Taipy effectively and integrate it into this project:

 ![](img/jo.jpeg)